Squareyards Logo

 How do property rates vary across different micromarkets in Mumbai?

-What is the average rental rate in Mumbai and what does the rental yield suggest for investors?
+What is the average rental rate and rental yield in Mumbai?

 How do rental rates compare across Mumbai's micromarkets?